A Path For Every Soul

 The Liturgical Plan

-Best if you want to enter the Mass more fully
+Best if you wish to enter the Mass more fully

 Woven around the Sunday Lectionary, this path deepens your participation in the Holy Mass and unites your reading to the prayer of the whole Church.

-- Weeks 1 and 2: Read all the Sunday Mass readings for the current week (usccb.org).
-Notice how the First Reading and Gospel speak to one another.
+- Weeks 1 and 2: All the Sunday Mass readings for the current week (usccb.org); notice how the first reading and the Gospel answer one another.

 - Month 2: Psalms 1 to 30, sung as the Responsorial Psalm at Mass.

-- Month 3: Isaiah 40 to 55, the Book of Consolation, most heard in Advent.
+- Month 3: Isaiah 40 to 55, the Book of Consolation, most often heard in Advent.

-- Ongoing: Read the coming Sunday's readings each Saturday evening.
+- Ongoing: The coming Sunday's readings, each Saturday evening.

 "The Eucharist and the Word of God are inseparably joined."
 Drawn from the teaching of St. John Paul II.